 Unlike a robbery or burglary, identity theft often occurs without the victim's knowledge.
 Most identity theft victims only find out after they see strange charges on their credit card statements or apply for a loan.
 While prevention is always the best policy, sometimes personal information is exposed through security breaches at banks or companies with which you do business.
 Thus, identity theft can happen to even well-prepared consumers.

-Get Legal Help with Your Identity Theft Case
+Get Legal Help with Your Identity Fraud Case

 Identity theft laws vary from state to state and as you can see there are also federal laws that apply.
 To understand the laws in your area and any potential criminal liability, contact an experienced criminal defense lawyer near you.